cisco/cisco-network-node-utils/docs/README-maintainers.md

 When we are considering publishing a new release, all of the following steps must be carried out (using the latest code base in `develop`):

+1. Review cisco_node_utils.gemspec
+  * Is the data still relevant?
+  * Do the version dependencies need to be updated? (e.g. rubocop)

-1. Run full minitest suite with various Ruby versions and hardware platforms:
+2. Run full minitest suite with various Ruby versions and hardware platforms:
   * Ruby versions:
     - REQUIRED: the Ruby version(s) bundled with Chef and Puppet (currently 2.1.6)
     - OPTIONAL: any/all other Ruby major versions currently supported by this gem (2.0, 2.2.2)